peterdri/ece-communications-labs/_ece450/lab3/coherent-fsk-demodulator.md

 Now observe various stages of the receiver.

 - Increase the number of inputs to the *QT GUI Time Sink* to 3.
-Connect the outputs of the two matched filters as well as the output of the *Repeat* block.
+Connect the outputs of the two matched filters (after scaling) as well as the output of the *Repeat* block.

   ![coherent-MF-output.png](figures/coherent-MF-output.png)<br>
   __*Output of the matched filters.*__